Iterated integrals, multiple zeta values and Selberg integrals: Generalized big zeta values

 By the so-called Orlik-Solomon relations and harmonic product relations, one can reduce $Z(A,D)$ to a $\mathbb{Q}$-linear combination of $Z(T_d, D_{w-d})$ for some homogeneous diffenrential operators $D_{w-d}$.
 It is clear that $Z(T_d, D_{w-d})$ is a $\mathbb{Q}$-linear formal multiple zeta values of weight $w$.
 Thus Theorem \ref{mark} is proved.

 Markarian's original results are not enough for our purpose.
-We need a slight generalization version of Markarian's theorem. \begin{Def} A $d\times w$-matrix $A=(a_{ij})$ is called quasi-basic if it has no zero columns and all the rows are positive $A_w$-roots. \end{Def} \begin{Def} For a quasi-basic matrix $A$ and a row vector $(c_1,\cdots , c_w)\in \mathbb{Z}^w$, the generalized formal big zeta value is
+We need a slight generalization of Markarian's theorem. \begin{Def} A $d\times w$-matrix $A=(a_{ij})$ is called quasi-basic if it has no zero columns and all the rows are positive $A_w$-roots. \end{Def} The following lemma is due to Zerbini (Lemma $4.1.2$ in \cite{zer}): \begin{lem} (Zerbini) For a quasi-basic matrix $A$, the determinant of its each square sub-matrix is $0$ or $\pm 1$. \end{lem}